 The Hyperion integration allows you to integrate your Hyperion into Home Assistant.
 Hyperion is an open source Ambilight implementation which runs on many platforms.

 Hyperion can be auto-discovered by Home Assistant.
-If an instance was found, it will be shown in the top of the list of integrations as “Discovered”.
-If that is the case click on the Configure button to start setting up the discovered instance.
+If an instance was found, it will be shown as Discovered.
+You can then set it up right away.

 All configuration options are offered from the frontend.
 Choose